sassafrastech/gather-docs/features/billing.md

 # Billing

 In Gather, each household has a billing account.
-This allows meal expenses to be shared equiably and conveniently.
+This allows meal expenses to be shared equitably and conveniently.

 * Diners receive a regular [account statement](/assets/screenshots/statement.png)
 * They can view [current and past statements](/assets/screenshots/accounts.png) and get payment instructions